changjiashuai/SwiftUI-MVVM-Concept/README.md

 <img src="https://github.com/The-Igor/SwiftUI-MVVM-Concept/blob/main/Resources/composition.png?raw=true">

 ### SwiftUI template Development Architecture Designing with Protocols
-App stores are assembled in AppViewModel In the code example.
-Two views (UniversalList, BarChart) implementing different presentation (Chart and List) share the same Store.
-All data are loaded from remote sources ( SidebarView data also ).
+App stores are assembled in *AppViewModel* In the code example.
+Two views (*UniversalList, BarChart*) implementing different presentation (Chart and List) share the same *Store*.
+All data are loaded from remote sources ( *SidebarView* data also ).
+All main visual components used in the App are placed in */Shared/view/components*.
 | Package | Description |
 | --- | --- |
 | **Data** | The package  is comprised of set of classes, structs and protocols for organizing infrastructure for **a data layer** in apps.|